JoinColony/colonyJS/docs/_Docs_TaskLifecycle.md

 ```

-## View Task
+### View Task

-Once a task has been created, it can be viewed:
+Once a task has been created, it can be viewed.

 ```js